GhostShell77/G-A_Overview/README.md

 # G-A Overview Pack
 ### Overview Pack for EVE Online

-The G-A Overview was created to provide a generalized, user-friendly overview, ready to use as is, with a solution to be adapted as required.
+The G-A Overview was created to provide a generalized, user-friendly overview, ready to use as it is, with a solution to be adapted as required.

-This project started with the desire to have a corporate display, for the different operations, and not have any problem of targeting during the activities in fleet.
+This project started with the desire to have a corporate display, for the different operations, and not to have any problem of targeting during the activities in fleet.

 ___